 The major problem faced by people with TS is socialization and acceptance by peers because the condition can be quite embarrassing.
 Often, tic symptoms do not cause serious enough impairment to require medication.
 However, there are many types of medications prescribed for those whose symptoms interfere with functioning.
 Because all of these medications have potentially serious side effects, they should be prescribed in the lowest effective dosage.

-Wilson's Disease – A genetic disorder that causes excessive copper accumulation in the liver or brain.
+Wilson's Disease is a genetic disorder that causes excessive copper accumulation in the liver or brain.
 Although copper accumulation begins at birth, symptoms begin appearing between the ages of six and 40, but most commonly in late adolescence.
 Wilson's Disease affects an estimated one in 30,000 people worldwide.
 It is an autosomal recessive disease, occurring equally in males and females.
 In order to inherit it, both parents must carry a gene that is passed along to the child.
 Consequences include liver disease and psychiatric and neurological problems.
-Physical signs include jaundice, abdominal swelling, vomiting of blood, abdominal pain, tremor, and difficulty in walking, talking or swallowing.
-Psychiatric signs include homicidal or suicidal behavior, depression, and aggression.
+Physical signs include jaundice, abdominal swelling, vomiting of blood, abdominal pain, tremor and difficulty in walking, talking or swallowing.
+Psychiatric signs include homicidal or suicidal behavior, depression and aggression.
 If undetected and untreated, the disorder is always fatal.

 Early diagnosis is crucial since liver damage may occur before the onset of symptoms.
 Family members of those with a confirmed diagnosis of Wilson's Disease require testing and screening for the disease even if they have no symptoms.
 Screening tests should include the evaluation of serum ceruloplasmin levels and a test for the amount of copper found in the urine over a 24-hour period.
 Treatment of Wilson's Disease generally involves removing excess copper from the body and preventing it from reaccumulating.
 Most cases are treated with the medications zinc acetate, trientine and penicillamine.
 Penicillamine and trientine increase urinary excretion of copper, but both can cause serious side effects.
 Zinc acetate blocks the absorption of copper, increases copper excretion in the stool and causes no serious side effects – thus, it often is considered the treatment of choice.
 Treatment is lifelong and also involves avoiding copper-rich foods in one's diet.